magiclimedev/magiclime/README.md

 ---

 MagicLime aims to bring accessible, reliable, and secure IoT sensor networks to the market.
 Future development plans include implementing mesh networking and enhancing integration with various cloud-based IoT platforms, ensuring MagicLime remains versatile and scalable for both experimental and production environments.

+# Sensor Firmware Project

+This project contains firmware for sensor nodes using Arduino/AVR microcontrollers.

+## Required Libraries

+To compile this project, you'll need to install the following libraries through the Arduino Library Manager:

+1. DHTlib (v0.1.36) - For DHT temperature & humidity sensors
+2. OneWire (v2.3.8) - For 1-wire temperature sensors
+3. RadioHead (v1.143.1) - For packet radio communication

+## Installation Instructions

+1. Open Arduino IDE
+2. Go to Tools -> Manage Libraries (or press Ctrl + Shift + I)
+3. Search and install each required library:
+   - Search for "DHTlib" and install version 0.1.36
+   - Search for "OneWire" and install version 2.3.8
+   - Search for "RadioHead" and install version 1.143.1

+## Building the Project

+1. Open the project in Arduino IDE
+2. Select your board type from Tools -> Board menu
+3. Select the correct port from Tools -> Port menu
+4. Click the Verify button to compile
+5. Click Upload to flash to your device

+## Questions or Issues?

+Please open an issue in the project repository if you encounter any problems.